Skip to main content

 Head down the hill and back towards the coast, continuing to the westernmost part of the island.
 The West End is a special place on Wadjemup, where you can feel the expanse of ocean that stretches out to Madagascar.

-Enjoy the views at Cathedral Rocks where you can spot resident marine life including long-nosed fur seals, Australian sea lions, bottlenose dolphins and, from August to December, migrating humpback whales.
+Enjoy the views at Cathedral Rocks where you can spot resident marine life including long-nosed fur seals, Australian sea lions, bottlenose dolphins and, from August to December, migrating whales.

 Now it’s time to explore the northern side of the island - a feast for the eyes.
 Along this spectacular stretch you’ll pass Stark Bay, Parakeet Bay, Geordie Bay and Longreach Bay.
 Take your pick of these expansive beaches and find an idyllic spot for the afternoon.